cedricholz/Python-Cryptocurrency-Scraper-Trader/README.md

 6. Install pip https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation

-7. Create reddit app to get a client_id and client_secret, hhttps://www.reddit.com/prefs/apps
+7. Create reddit app here, https://www.reddit.com/prefs/apps.
+Scroll down to the bottom and click create an app.
+Give it whatever name you want, click script, no description or about url necessary, for redirect url put http://127.0.0.1.

+client_id is the string under personal use script

+client_secret is the string next to secret

 8. Add file "reddit_secrets.json" to file main folder, examples folder, and main folder containing the code below and your reddit information.